-ACTION: Proposed rule.
+ACTION: Final rule.

-SUMMARY: This rule invites comments on the establishment of final free and restricted percentages for the 2011-12 crop year under the marketing order for tart cherries grown in the states of Michigan, New York, Pennsylvania, Oregon, Utah, Washington, and Wisconsin (order).
+SUMMARY: This rule establishes final free and restricted percentages for the 2011-12 crop year under the marketing order for tart cherries grown in the states of Michigan, New York, Pennsylvania, Oregon, Utah, Washington, and Wisconsin (order).
 The order is administered locally by the Cherry Industry Administrative Board (Board).
-This action would establish the proportion of tart cherries from the 2011 crop which may be handled in commercial outlets at 88 percent free and 12 percent restricted.
+This action establishes the proportion of tart cherries from the 2011 crop which may be handled in commercial outlets at 88 percent free and 12 percent restricted.
 These percentages should stabilize marketing conditions by adjusting supply to meet market demand and help improve grower returns.